ebb-earl-co/libraries_io/README.md

 |Kenneth Reitz|kennethreitz|803087|2|119|290th|

-`Contributor` Jon Dufresne has the highest score which is nearly double that of the second-most-influential `Contributor`!
+`Contributor` Jon Dufresne has the highest score which is the only score that crests 3 million!
 Kenneth Reitz, the author of the most-influential `Project` node comes in 47th place based on this query.
 What no doubt contributed to @jdufresne's top score is that he contributes to 7 of the 10 most-influential projects from